 • What are the top 10 things besides compensation that I can negotiate with a job offer?

-• *OCS’ Job Market Insights Tool, can provide annual earnings for specific occupational data and allows you to search by location.
+*The OCS Job Market Insights Tool provides annual earnings for specific occupational data and allows you to search by location.

 Students are welcome to contact the Office of Career Strategy with any questions about using AI tools for their career exploration and job search.